-- SR is highly collimated, so the primary SR fan only strike a very narrow strip of outer wall of a vacuum beampipe. - However, reflectivity of SR photons at low energies is very high at small angles of incidence. - So majority of inner surfaces of a vacuum beampipe may be exposed to SR photons.
+- SR is highly collimated, so the primary SR fan only strike a very narrow strip of outer wall of a vacuum beampipe. - > However, reflectivity of SR photons at low energies is very high at glancing angle. - > So majority of inner surfaces of a vacuum beampipe may be exposed to SR photons.